 Again, the result has been burnout.
-Bloomberg reports that a survey of 1,001 American workers by Eagle Hill Consulting found 45% of workers say they were burned out, and that was back in April.
+Bloomberg reports that a survey of 1,001 American workers by Eagle Hill Consulting found 45% of workers say they were burned out, and that was back in April of 2020.

 The ability to unplug is crucial to employee well-being and productivity, though.

 YoungAh Park, assistant professor of psychology at Kansas State University, tells EHS Today (an information and news resource for workplace safety professionals), “Research has shown that employees who unwind from work stress during off-work times are better at showing proactive behaviors to solve problems and are more engaged in their work.
 In the long term … detaching themselves from work is beneficial for sustaining employees’ well-being and job performance capabilities.”

 First, make it possible to unplug.
 Employers need to set appropriate policies and expectations and communicate them not only to workers but to their direct supervisors.
 Even the best intentions can be waylaid by an errant mid-level manager emailing late at night.
 Make policies clear and universal.